xiaoyuny/Javascript-Project/README.md

 ## Background and Overview

-`Line Weaver` is a simple and easy game to pick up quickly.
-A few lines can weave countless wonderful patterns!
-Drag any line to a point, and divide it into two new lines; the new lines can also be divided.
+`Line Weaver` is a mathematical brain teaser that challenges the player to weave a single line into wonderful patterns.
+It is built entirely in JavaScript and utilizes Canvas to interact with the player.

 ## Functionality and MVP Features